cqframework/mct-ig/input/pagecontent/technical-requirements.md

 There are two levels of information specification and exchange at play in the measure calculation tool.
 First, the measure specification, which represents the measures to be calculated, including metadata, terminology, dependencies, and population criteria in the form of Clinical Quality Language expressions.
 And second, the information specification, which represents patient-level clinical and administrative information about the patient population.

 Information in the first level is represented using resources defined in the FHIR Clinical Reasoning Module, and further specified using profiles and guidance found in the FHIR Quality Measure implementation guide.
-The Measure Calculation Tool is capable of using any measure specification that conforms to the requirements defined by this implementation guide, allowing a single software tool to be used to calculate an array of quality measures.
+The Measure Calculation Tool is capable of using any measure specification that conforms to the requirements defined by this implementation guide, allowing a single software tool to be used to calculate any number of quality measures.
 Published measure specifications are made available through the Knowledge Repository via the Measure Repository Service API specified as part of the Quality Measure implementation guide.
 Note that for the purposes of this prototype, the functionality of the repository is modeled as a component of the Measure Calculation Tool, since the focus of the prototype is on supporting measure calculation.
 The intent of this architecture is to demonstrate the capability while illustrating a path forward that can be used once measure repository services are available in the ecosystem.

 Information in the second level is represented using resources defined in the FHIR Administrative and Clinical modules, and further specified using profiles and guidance found in the QI Core FHIR implementation guide.
 Data retrieved from provider sites is expected to conform to the profiles defined in the QICore implementation guide.
 Note that because QI Core derives from and is a minimal extension to US Core, much of the data retrieved from US Core-compliant FHIR servers should be conformant with the QI Core profiles.
 For the purposes of this prototype, the validation step will test this conformance, and mark resources that are compliant with QI Core profiles with the appropriate profile markers to ensure correct evaluation in the CQL evaluator.